Make a Purchase

 Example

-The simplest way to do this is to simply call this in the event handler, however you may wish to do this at a later time, for example, if you wish to validate the purchase using the transaction receipt with your application server.
+The simplest way to finish purchases is to simply call this in the purchases updated event handler, however you may wish to do this at a later time, for example, if you wish to validate the purchase using the transaction receipt with your application server.

 // The service must be setup and a list of products retrieved.